-Nidhi Sahni is a partner and leads Bridgespan's New York office.
+Nidhi Sahni is a partner and head of Bridgespan's US Advisory Services.
 She has worked on social issues across South Asia, Southeast Asia, Sub-Saharan Africa, and the United States.
-Nidhi's clients have included institutional and family global philanthropies such as The Rockefeller Foundation, Ford Foundation, Azim Premji Philanthropic Initiatives, and Goldman Sachs' 10,000 Women Initiative.
-In recent years she has also led Bridgespan’s work with donor collaboratives like Co-Impact and The Audacious Project.
+Nidhi's clients have included nonprofits such as Educate Girls, Lend A Hand India, BRAC, and Achieving the Dream.
+Additionally, she has worked with institutional and family global philanthropies such as The Rockefeller Foundation, Ford Foundation, Azim Premji Philanthropic Initiatives, and Goldman Sachs' 10,000 Women Initiative.
+She has also led Bridgespan’s work with donor collaboratives like Co-Impact and The Audacious Project.
 Her work has primarily focused on foundation and program strategy development, sourcing and due diligence, and change management.
-As part of her client engagements, Nidhi has designed and led a number of immersive custom-designed convenings—Impact Labs—to quickly advance the collective understanding of problem spaces and opportunities and uncover novel and useful solutions and collaborations.
+As part of her client engagements, Nidhi has designed and led several immersive custom-designed convenings—Impact Labs—to quickly advance the collective understanding of problem spaces and opportunities and uncover novel and valuable solutions and collaborations.

-Nidhi is fluent in Hindi and holds a master’s degree in management science and engineering from Stanford University as well as a bachelor’s degree in mathematics and a minor in drama from the University of Texas, Austin.
+Nidhi is fluent in Hindi and holds a master’s degree in management science and engineering from Stanford University and a bachelor’s degree in mathematics with a minor in drama from the University of Texas, Austin.